rafaelsf80/genai-llama2-infer-vertex/README.md

 #  Deploy Llama 2 on Vertex AI Prediction with ctransformers

+> This code corresponds to [this Medium post](https://medium.com/google-cloud/generative-ai-deploy-and-inference-of-llama-2-in-vertex-ai-prediction-97fae2472dd5).

 This code shows how to **deploy a Llama 2 chat model** (7B parameters) in Vertex AI Prediction with a T4 GPU.
 The model will be downloaded and embedded in a custom prediction image, using an [Uvicorn](https://www.uvicorn.org/) server.
 You will use a `n1-standard-4` machine type with 1xT4 NVidia GPU in **Vertex AI Prediction**.

 A demo based on [Streamlit](https://streamlit.io/) and deployed in [Cloud Run](https://cloud.google.com/run) is also provided to easily make requests into the deployed model.